Open

 Stanley S. Litow

 Stanley S. Litow is a professor at Columbia University and Duke University, where he also serves as Innovator in Residence.
-The author of Breaking Barriers: How P-Tech Schools Create A Pathway From High School To College To Career and The Challenge for Business and Society: From Risk to Reward, Litow previously worked as President of the IBM International Foundation and as Deputy Chancellor of Schools for the City of New York.
-Before that, he held positions as President and Founder of Interface and as Executive Director of the NYC Urban Corps, operating out of the Mayor’s Office.
+The author of Breaking Barriers: How P-Tech Schools Create A Pathway From High School To College To Career and The Challenge for Business and Society: From Risk to Reward, Litow previously worked as president of the IBM International Foundation and as deputy chancellor of Schools for the City of New York.
+Before that, he held positions as president and founder of Interface and as executive director of the NYC Urban Corps, operating out of the Mayor’s Office.
 He is also a member of the SUNY Board of Trustees.

 Rick Luftglass